 46.2-859.
-A person is guilty of reckless driving who fails to stop when approaching from any direction, any school bus which is stopped on any highway, private road or school driveway for the purpose of taking on or discharging children, the elderly, or mentally or physically handicapped persons, and to remain stopped until all the persons are clear of the highway, private road or school driveway and the bus is put in motion.
-The driver of a vehicle, however, need not stop when approaching a school bus if the school bus is stopped on the other roadway of a divided highway, on an access road, or on a driveway when the other roadway, access road, or driveway is separated from the roadway on which he is driving by a physical barrier or an unpaved area.
-The driver of a vehicle also need not stop when approaching a school bus which is loading or discharging passengers from or onto property immediately adjacent to a school if the driver is directed by a law-enforcement officer or other duly authorized uniformed school crossing guard to pass the school bus.
-This section shall apply to school buses that are equipped with warning devices prescribed in 46.2-1090 and are painted yellow with the words “School Bus” in black letters at least eight inches high on the front and rear thereof.
-Only school buses that are painted yellow and equipped with the required lettering and warning devices shall be identified as school buses.
+A person is guilty of reckless driving who fails to stop when approaching from any direction, any school bus which is stopped on any highway, private road or school driveway to take on or discharge children, the elderly, or mentally or physically disabled persons, and to remain stopped until all the persons are clear of the highway, private road or school driveway and the bus is put in motion.
+The driver of a vehicle, however, need not stop when approaching a school bus if the school bus is stopped on the other roadway of a divided highway, on an access road, or a driveway when the other roadway, access road, or driveway is separated from the roadway on which he is driving by a physical barrier or an unpaved area.
+The driver of a vehicle also needs not to stop when approaching a school bus, which is loading or discharging passengers from or onto property immediately adjacent to a school if the driver is directed by a law-enforcement officer or other duly authorized uniformed school crossing guard to pass the school bus.
+This section shall apply to school buses equipped with warning devices prescribed in 46.2-1090 and painted yellow with the words “School Bus” in black letters at least eight inches high on the front and rear.
+Only school buses painted yellow and equipped with the required lettering and warning devices shall be identified as school buses.